Lake Trout Fly in Fishing

 Lake trout are a slow-growing, long-lived species, which makes responsible handling critical in remote fisheries.
 Proper catch-and-release practices help protect trophy populations and ensure these lakes continue producing quality fishing for future generations.

-Using appropriate tackle to shorten fight times, keeping fish in the water during release, and minimizing air exposure are all essential steps.
 In fly-in destinations where natural reproduction is key, conservation-minded anglers play an important role in preserving the health and sustainability of each lake.

 Lake Trout are fragile, especially when brought up from extreme depths or handled in warm weather.
 Our strict conservation commitment helps maintain this trophy fishery.